67shafar/MedicationOnFHIR/README.md

  - Add a Practitioner applications for managing patient history and surveys.
  - Allow the practitioner to select relevant loinic id'd questions for custom patient surveys... more integrations!
  - Track / Display history of responses for patients.
- - Expand support beyond just stimulant medications... there are alot of medications...
+ - Expand support beyond just stimulant medications... there are a lot of medications...
+ - Improve application security and Architecture.